Things to see and do - Berne

 Halfway between Basel and Lausanne, the Swiss capital seduces with its beauty, lifestyle and comprehensive middle age feel that has earned it UNESCO world heritage site status.
 But Berne also offers 6kms of Arcade, 11 historic fountains, a bear pit, a swimming pool in the river Aar and the Paul Klee Centre designed by Renzo Piano ...Customise this route and add it to My travel book

-This centre, which opened in 2006, houses the most extensive international collection of the work of Paul Klee (1979-1940), including 4000 oil paintings, watercolours and drawings, representing 40% of the artist's total output.
-Some 200 works of art are permanently exhibited on the spacious, well-lit ground-floor, while the basement is used to stage exceptional temporary shows.
-A genuine multi-disciplinary cultural centre, the museum also houses a concert hall, creative workshops (for children and adults), a library and several conference rooms.
+This centre, which opened in 2005, houses the world's most extensive collection of works by Paul Klee (1879-1940), including 4 000 oil paintings, watercolours and drawings, amounting to 40% of the artist's total output.
+The architecture alone - by Renzo Piano - is worth visiting.
+Some 200 works of art are permanently exhibited on the bright and spacious ground floor.
+The centre is more than a mere museum: with its temporary shows, concert hall, creative workshops and a library, it is a genuine multi-disciplinary cultural centre.

 The old town of Berne, which should be explored on foot, has retained a very picturesque Middle Ages character.
 Its streets, some of which are pedestrianised, lined with arcades, punctuated with fountains and beautiful old houses, provide an occasion for a pleasant stroll.